 by Nancy King

-Nancy is a member of the TONMO.com staff -- you can discuss cephalopods with her in our Octopus Care forum.
+Nancy is a member of the TONMO.com staff -- you can discuss cephalopods with her and fellow TONMOers in our Octopus Care forum.

 Keeping an octopus is fun and interesting, but an octopus is not the easiest pet to own.
 You need understand saltwater aquariums as well as how to take care of a ceph pet to be a successful octo owner.
 Here are some things to think about and to guide you before you take the plunge and buy an octopus.